We love Calgary!

 - See your doctor if you are taking medication that may be triggering your migraines.
 Some medications, such as birth control pills, can increase your risk of migraines.

-Magnesium glycinate and riboflavin are two essential nutrients that work together to provide various health benefits.
+Magnesium glycinate and riboflavin (B12 vitamin) are two essential nutrients that work together to provide various health benefits.
 Magnesium is a mineral that is important for many bodily functions, including energy production, nerve function, and muscle contraction.
 Riboflavin is a water-soluble vitamin that is important for energy production, red blood cell formation, and the maintenance of healthy skin and hair.
 When combined, magnesium glycinate and riboflavin can help support several body functions in the human body.

 Chaparral Pharmacy – Remedy’sRx has a compounding centre that can prepare the needed magnesium compound that could help prevent migraine from happening in the first place.